MetricRule/metricrule-agent-go/README.md

 ## Contribute

 We ❤️ contributions.
-Please see CONTRIBUTING.md for contributing code.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 Please feel free to use the [Issue Tracker](https://github.com/MetricRule/metricrule-sidecar-tfserving/issues) and [GitHub Discussions](https://github.com/MetricRule/metricrule-sidecar-tfserving/discussions) to reach out to the maintainers.

 ## For more information

-Please refer to metricrule.com for more information.
+Please refer to [metricrule.com](https://metricrule.com) for more information.